automl/amltk/docs/guides/tasks.md

 This short demonstration showed you how to define your own `Task` and custom `Event`s and seamlessly hook them into the scheduler and event system.
 You may wish to check out [`Trial.Task`][byop.optimization.Trial.Task] for a more complete example of how we extended `Task` to implement the optimization part of AutoML-Toolkit.
-You may also wish to build off of [`CommTask`][byop.scheduling.CommTask] for defining tasks which communicate but that exercise is left to the reader.

 ---